Reds vs. Athletics Player Props Betting Odds

 India Stats

-- India has collected 27 hits with eight doubles, a home run and 16 walks.
-He has driven in 11 runs with five stolen bases.
+- India has eight doubles, a home run, 16 walks and 11 RBI (28 total hits).
+He has swiped five bases.

 India Recent Games